UPCX-CORE/UPCX-Core/docs/01_nodeos/03_plugins/producer_plugin/10_block-producing-explained.md

 Please notice that the time of `bt 7` minus `.5` equals the time of `bt 6.5` therefore time `t` is the last block time of `BP-A` and when `BP-B` needs to start its first block.

 ## Example 1

 `BP-A` has 50% e, m = 200ms, c = 200ms, n = 0ms, a = 250ms:
 `BP-A` sends at (t-250ms) <-> `BP-A-Peer` processes for 200ms and sends at (t - 50ms) <-> `BP-B-Peer` processes for 200ms and sends at (t + 150ms) <-> arrive at `BP-B` 150ms too late.

 ## Example 2

 `BP-A` has 40% e and m = 200ms, c = 200ms, n = 0ms, a = 300ms:
 (t-300ms) <-> (+200ms) <-> (+200ms) <-> arrive at `BP-B` 100ms too late.

 ## Example 3

 `BP-A` has 30% e and m = 200ms, c = 150ms, n = 0ms, a = 350ms:
 (t-350ms) <-> (+150ms) <-> (+150ms) <-> arrive at `BP-B` with 50ms to spare.

 ## Example 4

 `BP-A` has 25% e and m = 200ms, c = 125ms, n = 0ms, a = 375ms:
 (t-375ms) <-> (+125ms) <-> (+125ms) <-> arrive at `BP-B` with 125ms to spare.

 ## Example 5

 `BP-A` has 10% e and m = 200ms, c = 50ms, n = 0ms, a = 450ms:
 (t-450ms) <-> (+50ms) <-> (+50ms) <-> arrive at `BP-B` with 350ms to spare.

 ## Example 6

 `BP-A` has 10% e and m = 200ms, c = 50ms, n = 15ms, a = 450ms:
 (t-450ms) <- +15ms -> (+50ms) <- +15ms -> (+50ms) <- +15ms -> `BP-B` <-> arrive with 305ms to spare.

 ## Example 7

 Example world-wide network:`BP-A`has 10% e and m = 200ms, c = 50ms, n = 15ms/250ms, a = 450ms:
 (t-450ms) <- +15ms -> (+50ms) <- +250ms -> (+50ms) <- +15ms -> `BP-B` <-> arrive with 70ms to spare.

-Running wasm-runtime=eos-vm-jit eos-vm-oc-enable on relay node will reduce the validation time.
+Running wasm-runtime=upcx-vm-jit upcx-vm-oc-enable on relay node will reduce the validation time.